 Matsuda estimates that one out of every twenty trained in his gym didn’t eventually quit, but he never charged any money either.
 This wasn’t a business to him.
 He was entrusted with looking for talent and weeding out students who didn’t have what it took to be in the business.
 He could drive his students as hard as he wanted because he didn’t charge a fee, and if they didn’t like it, they could simply leave.
 But if they could endure his training, he knew that they could become great.

 Hiro Matsuda: “If you want to work the main event, you must have guts and determination.”

 "I kept telling them, ‘Keep up with me!’
 If they could not, they would feel very ashamed.
 Therefore, they kept up with me very well.
 To become a good wrestler, you had to have it in you from the heart.
 It is easy to become a professional wrestler, but if you want to work the main event, you must have guts and determination.

 Notice above, Matsuda says: "After four months of intensive training, they passed my test."
 But didn’t Hulk Hogan once claim Hiro Matsuda broke his leg on the first day of training?

 Hogan quickly learned that there’s a huge difference between weightlifting shape and wrestling shape.
-He got to a point during Matsuda’s workout, he got to the point that he felt his legs were like rubber and that he would soon faint.
+During Matsuda’s workout, he got to the point that he felt his legs were like rubber and that he would soon faint.
 Stories of thousands of push-ups, squats, and sit-ups are common lore when training with Matsuda.
 Next, it was time for Hogan to wrestle.

 Did Hiro Matsuda really break Hulk Hogan’s leg?